sozialhelden/wheelmap-frontend/README.md

 Its purpose is to split frontend and backend development and to make deployments as independent as possible of each other.

-As of August 2017, the Rails application still contains frontend functions that we want to move into this React.js application, so the rewrite is not complete yet.

 ## Setup